KayLerch/alexa-skills-kit-tester-java/README.md

 ## Use cases
 ### Unit & integration testing
-If you built your skill with Java you could use this framework to write unit & integration tests.
+If you built your skill with Java you can use this framework to write unit & integration tests.
 The _AlexaUnitClient_ is leveraged to fire requests at your _RequestStreamHandler_ implementation class.
 The resulting _AlexaResponse_ object provides a lot of methods to validate your skill's response with making assertions.
 The fluent interface not only looks beautiful but is easy to understand